wtho/avro-explorer/README.md

 # avro-explorer

-Present your avro schema with style
+Present your avro schema with style.

+Powered by Vue2, Carbon Components and avsc.

 ## Contributing